box/developer.box.com/guides/skills/handle/setup.md

 ### 3. Provide a name

-Finally, select a unique name for your application and click **Create App**.
+Finally, select a unique name for your application and click **Create Platform App**.

 <ImageFrame border width="600" center>